 At the time of this quote, the scientific evidence of the cause and impacts of climate change was well documented.
 The Intergovernmental Panel on Climate Change (IPCC) was established in 1988 in recognition of the problem of global warming.
 Through the IPCC, climate experts from around the world synthesize the most recent climate science findings in periodic reports.
-The 1995 IPCC report concluded that "the balance of evidence suggests that there is a discernible human influence on global climate" and that "most of these studies [assessments of statistical significance of observed global mean surface temperature trend over the last century] have detected a significant change and show that the observed warming trend is unlikely to be entirely natural in origin." ii
+The first IPCC Assessment in 1990 said "...emissions resulting from human activities are substantially increasing atmospheric concentrations of greenhouse gases [...] these increases will enhance the greenhouse effect, resulting on average in an additional warming on the Earth's surface."iii The 1995 IPCC report concluded that "the balance of evidence suggests that there is a discernible human influence on global climate" and that "most of these studies [assessments of statistical significance of observed global mean surface temperature trend over the last century] have detected a significant change and show that the observed warming trend is unlikely to be entirely natural in origin."iii